 A: Yes you may be charged a fee by the ATM network and charged a fee for a balance inquiry even if you do not complete a fund transfer.
 We offer many ATM locations.
 You can see a list of our ATM locations and maps showing directions to the locations by accessing www.texasbankandtrust.com through your smart phone or computer.

-A: No, not at this time, but if you have internet access on your phone you can get email alerts sent to you when your account balance falls below a certain amount.
+A: Yes, if you have internet access on your phone, you can get alerts sent to you via email, text, or at log in.
 You can set these alerts by logging into your online banking and modifying the content under the "alerts" tab.

 A: It is not something we offer at this time, but we are exploring this option for the future.